Sejmou/anwesenheiten-manager/README.md

 After registering, you should be logged in and see an admin page.
 All other admin users that try to register will need an invitation link.
 To generate those, you can click on 'Invites'.
 There, you will see an overview page for all invite links that have been generated (there will be none, initially).
 To generate a new one, just click the button on that page.
 You can send the generated link to someone you would like to add as a user.

+### Add data
+The application will look weird in its initial state, as neither events nor choir members will exist yet.

+You can add choir members from the 'Mitglieder' page in the admin dashboard.
+To get started with some fake choir members quickly, upload the file located in `mock-data/fake_choir_members.csv` by dragging it into the designated area and clicking the 'Bestätigen' button.
+This will add all the choir members from the file to the database.

+Events are synced from the choirs' public Google calendar.
+Go to the 'Termine' page and click the button that says 'Mit Google Kalender synchronisieren'.
+This will fetch all events from the calendar and add them to the database.
+Note that this will only work if you have set up the `GOOGLE_API_KEY` environment variable as described above.

 ## Other developer notes
+### Schema/Model changes
+The Prisma schema file `prisma/schema.prisma` is the source of truth for the database schema (and hence the whole 'data model' of this application).
+It is used to generate the Prisma client and sync the database with the schema.
+The drizzle DB client also relies on it indirectly: its schema is generated from the DB schema using `drizzle-kit`'s `introspect` command.
+So, whenever you change the Prisma schema, you need to
+- run `npx prisma db push` to sync the "push" the changes in the Prisma schema to the DB (updating its schema),
+- run `npx prisma generate` to update the Prisma client, and
+- run `npx drizzle-kit introspect:pg` to update the drizzle client schema from the updated DB schema.

+Conveniently, there's a script in `package.json` that does all of that: `update-schema-and-clients`.
+So, whenever you change the Prisma schema, just run `yarn update-schema-and-clients` and you should be good to go.

 ### Database ER Diagram (as of 2023-08-05)
 This is an ER Diagram I created from the `public` DB schema of the database (which is the schema used by the core application; Prisma, Supabase etc. create other schemas in the DB).
 It was created with [DBeaver](https://dbeaver.io/download/).
 Check [this](https://dba.stackexchange.com/questions/244590/what-do-the-entity-relationship-diagram-erd-symbols-used-in-dbeaver-mean) StackExchange discussion for details on the notation/symbols used in the diagram.